WilderLavington/old_web_page/about/index.md

 # My Academic Life Thus Far
 Originally from Boulder Colorado, USA; After a breif haitus in Durango CO after highschool, I completed both my under graduate and masters degrees in applied mathematics at the University of Colorado Boulder.
-During my time at CU, much of my education was focused on applied mathematical analysis in both statistics, as well as numerics.
-In During the third year I began work under proffessor [Manuel Lladser](https://amath.colorado.edu/faculty/lladser/), whose research focuses on probability theory and mathematical biology.
+During my time at CU, much of my education was focused on mathematical analysis in both statistics and probability theory, as well as numerics.
+During the third year as an undergraduate I began work under proffessor [Manuel Lladser](https://amath.colorado.edu/faculty/lladser/), whose research focuses on probability theory and mathematical biology.

 ---